stuartleeks/kips-operator/samples/kips-sample-app/README.md

 - have installed `azbridge` on your local machine
 - an Azure Relay created
 - have set the `AZBRIDGE_RELAY_CONNSTR` to the connection string for your Azure Relay
+- have two Hybrid Connections created in Azure Relay called `relay1` and `relay2`

 ## Setting up the initial deployment